Clement L. Hirsch: Thoroughbred horse racing

-While successful racing horses, Clement Hirsch is best remembered in the sport as a co-founder and President of the Oak Tree Racing Association.
+While successful racing horses, Hirsch is best remembered in the sport as a co-founder and President of the Oak Tree Racing Association.
 In 1968 the operators of Del Mar Racetrack in Del Mar, California decided to cancel their fall racing program and to host only a summer meet.
-Clement Hirsch, along with businessman/racehorse owner Louis R. Rowan, veterinarian Dr. Jack Robbins, and other racing enthusiasts, formed the Oak Tree Racing Association to annually host a fall meet at Santa Anita Park.
-It would prove to be highly successful and Clement Hirsch would serve as its president from its inception until his death in 2000.
+Hirsch, along with businessman/racehorse owner Louis R. Rowan, veterinarian Dr. Jack Robbins, and other racing enthusiasts, formed the Oak Tree Racing Association to annually host a fall meet at Santa Anita Park.
+It proved to be highly successful, and Hirsch served as its president from its inception until his death in 2000.

-In 1998, Clement Hirsch was awarded the Commissioners Cup by the National Thoroughbred Racing Association.
+In 1998, Hirsch was awarded the Commissioners Cup by the National Thoroughbred Racing Association.
 Following his death in 2000, the Oak Tree Racing Association honored him by changing the Oak Tree Turf Championship Stakes to the Clement L. Hirsch Memorial Turf Championship for the 2000 renewal.

+Hirsch was selected for induction into the National Museum of Racing and Hall of Fame in 2024 as a "Pillar of the Turf."